giosali/reginald/README.md

 	<img src="https://raw.githubusercontent.com/giosali/reginald/main/media/smartscreen.png" width="450">
 </p>

+#### How to Bypass It

+It's easy to get around the Smartscreen message.
+All you need to do is:

+1. Click on `More info`
+2. Click on `Run anyway`

+Once you do that, you should be able to install Reginald free of any issues.

+#### Why Is This Appearing?

-One reason why this may occur is because the application doesn't currently have a code signing certificate.
-Code signing ensures that the source code hasn't been tampered with since being signed but these certificates also cost quite a bit and I'm not currently willing to invest money into it *yet*.
+One reason why you might see the message is because the application doesn't currently have a code signing certificate.
+Code signing ensures that the source code hasn't been tampered with since being signed.
+Reginald currently doesn't have a code signing certificate because the certificates cost quite a bit and I'm not currently willing to invest money into it *yet*.

-In order to get around the Smartscreen message, you'll need to do the following steps:

-* Right-click on the `.msi` installer file
-* Click on `Properties`
-* Check the `Unblock` checkbox towards the bottom of the `General` tab

-Once you do that, you should be able to install Reginald without issue.

 ## Issues and Suggestions